 Addison’s road to Oscar was a stroke of luck.
 At nomination time, Nino Rota’s memorable music for THE GODFATHER was understandably one of the film’s 11 nominations.
 However, the nomination was withdrawn after it was learned that parts of Rota’s score, including the famous love theme, had been used in the 1958 Italian film FORTUNELLA.
 (This technicality makes Rota’s Oscar for THE GODFATHER, PART II even stranger, considering he obviously used themes from his GODFATHER score.)

 The ballot was resubmitted to members of the Music Branch with six scores vying for the fifth spot.
 SLEUTH was included (as was THE GODFATHER once again) along with BEN (Walter Scharf), FELLINI’S ROMA (Nino Rota), THE LIFE AND TIMES OF JUDGE ROY BEAN (Maurice Jarre) and THE OTHER (Jerry Goldsmith).
 Addison’s nomination is in good company with the other nominees, which included Buddy Baker’s odd nomination for the Disney live-actioner NAPOLEON AND SAMANTHA, John Williams’ first double nomination with IMAGES and THE POSEIDON ADVENTURE, and the winner, Charlie Chaplin’s LIMELIGHT (also credited to Raymond Rasch and Larry Russell).

-SLEUTH is a thoroughly delightful film with an equally delightful score.
-Intrada finally released the score on CD by with the original LP program, including the nominal snippets of dialog that were included on the original album.
-And a welcome addition it is to any film music collection.
+SLEUTH is a thoroughly delightful film with an equally delightful score and welcome addition to any film music collection.